brain-bican/metadata-schemas/docs/schemas/Library-Minimal-Metadata/Library-Minimal-Metadata-README.md

 To harmonize gaps among existing library construction processes, the Library Minimal Metadata (LMM) was developed through the consensus of domain experts, including biomedical researchers, experimenters, data analysts, and informaticians.
 LMM is a metadata standard that aims to facilitate the interoperation and reuse of essential information and enhance the value of library-related resources.

+This metadata standard was created through the work of the Library Minimal Metadata Task Force.
+A version of this metadata standard is available here: https://docs.google.com/spreadsheets/d/11V0aFRnlQFtnTVyuq2TomIgyNPXwC1Fe/edit#gid=1598277230

 This document has the following sections:

 * [General Requirements](#general-requirements)